 A selection of our valued and current partners include:

-St. James’s Place Foundation
+St. James’s Place Charitable Foundation

-The CSiS Charity Fund
+The CSIS Charity Fund

-Our partnership with CSiS has supported hospices to make vital improvements to their physical environment and equipment – enhancing the quality of care for patients, their families and carers – without diverting crucial core hospice funds away from delivering care.
+Our partnership with CSIS has supported hospices to make vital improvements to their physical environment and equipment – enhancing the quality of care for patients, their families and carers – without diverting crucial core hospice funds away from delivering care.